preziotte/party-mode/README.md

 =====
 - chrome extension -- hijack audio from any page and overlay visualizer
 - chrome app -- performance seems to be better when files are local
-- auto-detect big changes in song (amplitude deltas / allow rate limiting / average threshold over time if desired) )
+- auto-detect big changes in song (amplitude deltas / allow rate limiting / average threshold over time if desired)
 - hook up to 3rd party music service such as soundcloud / spotify / pandora
-- auto detect all mp3s in local folder (chromes webkitRequestFileSystem?)
+- auto detect all mp3s in local folder (chromes `webkitRequestFileSystem`?)

 known issues
 ============
 - does not play locally in firefox
-- firefox transform-origin: center;
+- firefox `transform-origin: center` not implimented
-- opera document.querySelector('audio').error returns 4 (MEDIA_ERR_SRC_NOT_SUPPORTED)
+- opera `document.querySelector('audio').error` returns 4 (MEDIA_ERR_SRC_NOT_SUPPORTED)
 - safari freezes when returning from fullscreen
-- safari doesnt have AudioContext .createMediaElementSource() method implemented, so no progressive loading
+- safari doesnt have AudioContext `.createMediaElementSource()` method implemented -- so no progressive loading
 - safari dragndrop issue

 credits & inspiration
 =====================
-####Javascript
 - <a target='_blank' href='http://bost.ocks.org/mike/'>Mike Bostock</a>'s, bl.ocks:
 <a target='_blank' href='http://bl.ocks.org/mbostock/7782500'>#7782500</a>,
 <a target='_blank' href='http://bl.ocks.org/mbostock/3795048'>#3795048</a>,